Integration of A-Parser with Redis: advanced API

 /index.php

-- landing page with a form for entering a domain/results.php?domain=google.com
+- a landing page with a domain input form/results.php?domain=google.com

-To improve the user experience, we want our service pages to load instantly, and the process of waiting for data to look natural and display a loader
+To improve user experience, we want our service pages to load instantly, and the data waiting process to look natural and display a loader

 When requesting results.php

-, we first execute a request to the A-Parser Redis API, generating a unique request_id:
+, we first make a request to the A-Parser Redis API, forming a unique request_id:

 lpush aparser_redis_api '["request-1", "Net::Whois", "default", "google.com", {}, {}]'

-After that, we can display the page to the user and show a loader on the data display area, due to the absence of delays, the server response will be limited only by the speed of connecting to Redis (usually within 10ms).
+After that, we can display the page to the user and show the loader in the data display area, due to the absence of delays the server response will be limited only by the speed of the Redis connection (usually within 10ms)

-A-Parser will start processing the request even before the user's browser receives the first content.
-After the browser loads all the necessary resources and scripts, we can display the result by sending an AJAX
+A-Parser will start processing the request even before the user's browser receives the first content, after the browser loads all the necessary resources and scripts, we can display the result, for this we send an AJAX

 /get-results.php?request_id=request-1